 Safety: S3 safety personnel and the OCIP representative continue to monitor the site for compliance.
 Safety meetings are ongoing.
 Monitoring of the air quality under the deck has been increased to assure a safe environment for the workers.
 During the month there were no recordable incidents or lost time accidents.
-The recordable incidents for the project (through November 2008) continue to trend below the national average (2.59 vs. 5.89).
-Lost time accidents (through November 2008) are trending above the national average (2.59 vs. 2.27).
+The recordable incidents for the project (through December 2008) continue to trend below the national average (2.32 vs. 5.89).
+Lost time accidents (through December 2008) are trending above the national average (2.32 vs. 2.27).
+Retraining and safety meetings are ongoing.